adventure-capitalist/ashleys-animals/content/homepage.md

       and we will be get back to you with the next steps.
 Feel free to ask

-      any questions you might have at this stagecon.
+      any questions you might have at this stage.
 We'll be happy to answer

       each and every one.
     contactheader: Interested in Adopting?